-We provide information and referrals for low-to-moderate income older and disabled residents of the Bucks County Housing Authority (BCHA) managed housing sites.
+We provide information and referral services for low-to-moderate income older and disabled residents of the Bucks County Housing Authority (BCHA) managed housing sites.
 Our program is a partnership between BCHA and Family Service to meet the growing needs of older and disabled adults at high risk of losing their independence.

 If you, or someone you know, are living in a BCHA managed housing site, we can help.
 Services are free of charge for residents of all nine BCHA sites.